Brookfield Asset Management Earnings Call Transcripts

 -

-Q2 2024 saw $68B in capital raised, AUM reach $1T, and strong growth in credit, insurance, and renewables.
-Fee revenues and margins improved, with robust deployment and monetization expected in H2.
-Major deals and a $0.38 dividend were announced.
+Q2 saw $68B in capital raised, driving AUM to $1T and strong growth in credit, insurance, and renewables.
+Fee revenues and margins improved, with robust fundraising and major acquisitions positioning for continued expansion.
+Management expects further AUM and margin growth.